Navy Midshipmen: Rugby

-Founded in 1963, Navy plays its regular season in the Atlantic Coast Rugby League and its post-season in the Varsity Cup Championship.
+Founded in 1963, Navy plays its regular season in the Rugby East League and its post-season in the CRAA Championship.
 With 88 registered players as of 2009, Navy was ranked as the largest college rugby program in the United States.

 Navy's rugby program is one of the most successful college rugby programs in the country.
-Navy's best season was 1994, when Navy reached the national finals before losing to Cal 27-13.
+Navy's best season was 2023, when Navy beat Cal 28-22 for the D1A Elite National Championship.

 Since the inception of the national collegiate championship in 1980, Navy men's rugby reached the national semifinals twice in the 1980s and reached the semifinals 7 times during the 12-year span from 1996-2007.
 More recently, in the 2010-11 season Navy reached the national quarterfinals and finished the season ranked 9th in the country.
 Navy finished the 2012-13 season first in the Atlantic Coast Rugby League, and ranked 11th in the country.

 Navy has been successful in rugby sevens.
 Navy plays each year in the Collegiate Rugby Championship (CRC), reaching the quarterfinals in 2010 and again in 2012.
 Navy also played in the 2012 USA Rugby Sevens Collegiate National Championships, advancing to the quarterfinals and finishing with a 4-2 record, including a win over rival Air Force.